dm3/clojure.java-time/README.md

 conversions while avoiding huge conditional statements and multiple definitions of the identical conversion logic.
 However, the flexibility comes with a cost:

-1. The first call to a constructor will take around ~100ms as it will try to find a path in the conversion graph.
+1. The first call to a constructor will take a _long_ time as it will try to find a path in the conversion graph.
 Subsequent calls will reuse the path.
 2. It's not trivial to evaluate the impact of adding and removing conversions both on the performance and the conversion path chosen for certain arguments.
+3. You might get nonsensical results for some of the paths in the graph that you might expect would make sense.

 Hopefully, the performance issue will be resolved in the future...